-- Samples of entering and exiting students with EAA and CLA+ scores (See your CLA+ Student Data File.) - The estimated parameters for the value-added model (See the table above.) - 1.
+- Samples of entering and exiting students with parental education and CLA+ scores (See your CLA+ Student Data File.) - The estimated parameters for the value-added model (See the table above.) - 1.
 Refer to your CLA+ Student Data File to identify your subgroup sample of interest.
-The subgroup must contain freshmen and seniors with EAA and CLA+ scores. - 2.
-Using your CLA+ Student Data File, compute: - The mean EAA score of seniors (exiting students) in the sample - The mean CLA+ score of freshmen (entering students) in the sample - The mean CLA+ score of seniors (exiting students) in the sample - 3.
+The subgroup must contain freshmen with CLA+ scores and seniors with parental education scores and CLA+ scores. - 2.
+Using your CLA+ Student Data File, compute: - The mean parental education score of seniors (exiting students) in the sample.
+Use the below table for help with this. - The mean CLA+ score of freshmen (entering students) in the sample. - The mean CLA+ score of seniors (exiting students) in the sample. - 3.
 Calculate the senior sample's expected mean CLA+ score, using the parameters from the table above.
 Please note that the same equation can be used for each CLA+ section score and for the Total CLA+ score as well by selecting the appropriate parameter values and inserting them into this equation:

-expected mean CLA score = $\gamma{00} + \gamma{01}$ (senior mean EAA) + $\gamma{02}$ (freshman mean CLA score)
+Expected Score = $\gamma{00} + \gamma{01}$ (freshman mean CLA score) + $\gamma{02}$ (senior mean parental education)